ranchlai/nlpcc2023-shared-task-diaASQ/README.md

 ``` bash
 pip install -r requirements.txt
 ```

+## Training

+We used k-fold cross-validation to select the best model and ensemble the models.
+The training and evaluation scripts are as follows:

+- [en_search](./recipes/en_search/) contains the scripts for training and evaluating the model on the English dataset.
+- [zh_search](./recipes/zh_search/) contains the scripts for training and evaluating the model on the Chinese dataset.

+## Inference

 ## Data Preparation
 The data is placed in the `data` directory.
 The directory structure is as follows: